vegantransistor/BoschSmartHome/P1/README.md

 **Summary: How does secure boot process is bypassed (guesses):**

-1. BootROM starts and loads TOC from eMMC in internal On Chip RAM (OCRAM).
+1. BootROM starts and loads some initial code and parameters from eMMC in internal On Chip RAM (OCRAM).
 ROM code is immutable.
-2. BootROM checks signatures of TOC contents, including an application called PPA and runs it.
-PPA is part of the TOC.
+2. BootROM checks signatures of the initial code and parameters.
 The Root Public Key is most probably located into Fuses in the device (there is no internal flash).
 3. BootROM loads the manipulated, too big Initial Software ISW in OCRAM, stack is corrupted.
 4. Normally, at this point the BootROM checks signature of ISW and runs ISW if the signature is valid - otherwise going in a secure lockdown state.
 In our case the PC is updated with an address pointing to our SW.
 5. Arbitrary code runs without check